 We Need More Flowers For The Bees

-What is more attractive, in any sense of the word, than flowers
+What is more attractive, in any sense of the word, than flowers?

 All the experts are telling us to grow flowers at all times of the growing season.
 Pollinator attracting flowers have what might be thought of as unexpected consequences.
 For example, it turns out soybeans, cotton and canola (rapeseed) don’t need pollinators to set fruit but when they are present those crops produce a higher yield.
 In other words, if you advertise your garden to beneficial animals by having flowers to attract them, you’ll reap benefits.
 And you will have more to eat!

 You want pollinators to have food for the greatest amount of time possible.
-I grow chives that bloom fairly early in the spring, to be followed by daisies, strawberries and lupines, rosemary, delphinium and thyme.
-As the warm weather moves in, the coneflowers, black-eyed susans, daylilies, cosmos, morning glories, marigolds, and nasturtiums grow right into the early autumn.
+You could start with chives that bloom fairly early in the spring, to be followed by daisies, strawberries and lupines, delphinium, and thyme.
+As the warm weather moves in, the echinaceas, black-eyed susans, cosmos, morning glories, marigolds, and nasturtiums grow right into the early autumn.
 Finally, the asters and chrysanthemums chime in and bloom until it’s just too cold for the pollinators to be hanging around.

 It is even more important to grow native flowers to attract the native bees.
 In our area, we include “weeds” like asters, milkweed, goldenrod, mullein and others to add to the collection.
 You can fill in empty spaces with edible annuals like sunflowers.